 3. Players may only compete for one university per season, but substitutions across teams from the same uni may be requested with at least 1 week's notice prior to the next fixture.

 4. The average rating of the 4 players in a match must be 1975 ECF or below.
 There is no average rating limit for the entire team of up to 8.

 5. Players may be added to the team during the season so long as a notice of 1-week's notice prior to the next fixture is given to the organizers.

 6. The fee to enter a team is £40 (just £5 per player in a team of 8), due upon registration.

 7. Up to three teams per University may enter.

 1. Each team chooses 4 players to play for their team in each match.

-2. The team captain will send via email/Whatsapp the team line-up at least 24 hours before the first round.
-Failure to do so may result in a team default for that round.
+2. The team captain must send the team line-up via Email or Whatsapp at least 24 hours before the first round.
+Failure to do so will result in the loss of one match-point in the overall standings.

 4. A team may choose the same team composition each month if they wish to do so, although it is encouraged to play all team members at least once for the team.

 5. No substitutions can be made during the match.
 Whichever four players start the match must complete all 4 games of the match.